therealdreg/anticuckoo/README.md

   * Suspicius data in own memory (without APIs, page per page scanning).
 * [Crash (Execute with arguments)](#cuckoo-crash) (out of a sandbox these args dont crash the program):
   * -c1: Modify the RET N instruction of a hooked API with a higher value.
 Next call to API pushing more args into stack.
 If the hooked API is called from the Cuckoo's HookHandler the program crash because it only pushes the real API args then the modified RET N instruction corrupt the HookHandler's stack.
-  * -c2: Option to detect the Unhook Detector thread.
-Cuckoomon run threads inside the process, when the tool detects new thread crash!.
+  * -c2: Cuckoomon run threads inside the process, when the tool detects new threads crash!.

 The overkill methods can be useful.
 For example using the overkill methods you have two features in one: detection/crash and "a kind of Sleep" (Cuckoomon bypass long Sleeps calls).